 Both of my parents had to give up driving because of decreased reflexes, attention and mental changes.
 I can imagine how I will feel when or if my sons tell me, ” Mom, you can’t drive anymore.
 You are not a safe driver.”

-If you think about it, most of us will most likely face that humiliating adjustment someday.
+If you think about it, many of us will face that humiliating adjustment someday.
 How can our kids prove to stubborn oldsters like us that we should hang up our car keys for good?

 Our tendency is going to be to deny it, to excuse it or to attribute it to our kids trying to rule or ruin our lives.
 We may even go through a grieving process over this loss.